llrocha/deploying_web_server_azure/README.md

+# Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

+# Introduction
+For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

 # Getting Started

 We will try to explain how we will use the Packer to create a VM image from a WEB server, and also how to distribute the image in the Azure cloud with TerraForm.
 Let's divide into two topics: